Adobe InDesign 2024 Troubleshooting How-to Guide

 With admin privileges, create a new user and launch InDesign.
 This will tell you whether or not the user account is corrupted.

-While installing, Import Previous Settings and Preferences seems to trigger operational issues for some.
-Turn this off.
+While installing, Import Previous Settings and Preferences might trigger operational issues for some.
+If so, turn this off.
+On the other hand, this feature has worked well for me when I have used it.

 Reset (aka trashing) preferences (1)